gavingmiller/dotfiles/.vim/bundle/README.md

 git submodule init
 ```

-And modify the newly added entry in `.gitmodule` to:
+And modify the newly added entry in `.gitmodules` to:

 ```
 ignore = dirty